devProAbhi/Reinforcement-learning/README.md

 Value function
 Model of the environment

 ## Terminologies used in Reinforcement Learning

-Terminologies in RL - Techvidvan, reinforcement learning Terminologies in RL – Techvidvan
-Agent – is the sole decision-maker and learner
+1) Agent – is the sole decision-maker and learner

-Environment – a physical world where an agent learns and decides the actions to be performed
+2) Environment – a physical world where an agent learns and decides the actions to be performed

-Action – a list of action which an agent can perform
+3) Action – a list of action which an agent can perform

-State – the current situation of the agent in the environment
+4) State – the current situation of the agent in the environment

-Reward – For each selected action by agent, the environment gives a reward.
+5) Reward – For each selected action by agent, the environment gives a reward.
 It’s usually a scalar value and nothing but feedback from the environment

-Policy – the agent prepares strategy(decision-making) to map situations to actions.
+6) Policy – the agent prepares strategy(decision-making) to map situations to actions.

-Value Function – The value of state shows up the reward achieved starting from the state until the policy is executed
+7) Value Function – The value of state shows up the reward achieved starting from the state until the policy is executed

-Model – Every RL agent doesn’t use a model of its environment.
+8) Model – Every RL agent doesn’t use a model of its environment.
 The agent’s view maps state-action pairs probability distributions over the states

 ## Reinforcement Learning Workflow